KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 # Tutorial: How to do a Tic-Tac-Toe in less than 15 minutes with the gaming SDK ?

-If you have not read the getting started part yet, Please read it before reading this one.

-This tutorial is divided into multiple steps to make it easier to follow.
+Please become familiar with the [Getting Started](../../../basic-docs/antara/antara-tutorials/tic-tac-toe-tutorial-0.html) tutorial before beginning this tutorial.

+## Introduction

+This tutorial guides the reader in creating a simple game of Tic-Tac-Toe in relation to Komodo technology.

-## Step 1: Setup the executable and the window
+## Set Up the Executable and Window

+####  Create a Project Directory

+Create a folder called `tic-tac-toe` for the project.

+#### Create CMakeLists.txt

-First, create a folder called `tic-tac-toe` for your project, then create a text file and save it as `CMakeLists.txt` to create and compile the executable.
+Create a text file `CMakeLists.txt` to create and compile the executable.

-In this `CMakeLists.txt` file we will have: name of the project, creation of the executable, link with the SDK, C++ standard that will be used and extra modules that we want to use - in our case it will be the module  antara::sfml provided by the **SDK**.
+The `CMakeLists.txt` file contains the following items:

+- Name of the project
+- Creation of the executable
+- Link with the SDK
+- C++ standard that will be used
+- Any desired extra modules
+  - For this tutorial, the extra modules is the `antara::sfml` module provided by the Antara Gaming SDK

-Below is the `CMakeLists.txt` file:
+Below is an example `CMakeLists.txt` file.

 ```
 if (${CMAKE_SOURCE_DIR} STREQUAL ${CMAKE_BINARY_DIR})